 “If we played that same point 10 times, how many would I win?”

 You’ll want to find yourself saying 7, 8, and 9 frequently.

 The same is true for each shot.
-If you made the opponent hit a running crosscourt backhand angle that lands just over the net, then you probably hit a good shot.
-If you make that person hit that shot 10 more times they probably make only 2 or 3.
+If you made the opponent hit a running crosscourt backhand angle that lands just over the net, then you probably hit a good shot before that.
+If you make that person hit that running backhand 10 more times they probably make only 2 or 3.
 That point just happened to be one of those 2 or 3.

 This doesn’t mean you need to change your gameplan.
 In fact, it probably means the opposite.
 If the opponent wants to keep taking their chances on shots like that, let them.